Restless (TV series): Part One

-The first episode opens in the 1970s with Ruth Gilmartin, a PhD student at St John's College, Cambridge, driving with her young son to visit her mother in her country cottage.
+The story opens in the 1970s with Ruth Gilmartin, a PhD student in history or politics at St John's College, Cambridge, driving with her young son to visit her mother in her secluded country cottage.
 When she arrives, her mother, Sally Gilmartin, is nervous and believes that men are watching her from the nearby woods.
 Ruth mocks her mother's fears.
-Sally then hands her a notebook with the name "Eva Delectorskaya" on the front, and informs her daughter that Eva Delectorskaya is Sally's real name.
+Sally then hands her a file labelled "Eva Delectorskaya," and informs her daughter that Eva Delectorskaya is Sally's real name.
+The 1940s scenes transition into the film from Ruth's reading her mother's account of her secret life during those years.

-The action then moves to Paris in 1939.
-Eva, as a young woman, is shown with her brother.
-The family, which also includes their father, has recently arrived in Paris from Russia.
-After leaving Eva, her brother is kicked to death in the street by a gang of men.
-After the funeral, Eva is approached by a man whom she had earlier seen talking to her brother.
-He introduces himself as Lucas Romer and gives Eva a business card for the company "AAS Ltd".
+The wartime narrative begins in Paris in the summer of 1939.
+Eva, her brother Kolia, and their father are Russian exiles from the Bolshevik Revolution living in France.
+After taking notes at a right-wing political meeting, Kolia is beaten to death in the street by several men.
+Following the funeral, Eva is approached by a man whom she had earlier seen talking to her brother.
+He introduces himself as Lucas Romer, a friend of Kolia, and offers the family any needed help.

-Later Eva returns to the flat she shares with her father and finds Lucas there.
-Lucas tells her that he works for the British security services, and her brother was working for him.
-He tells Eva that war is imminent and that he wants her to become a spy like her brother.
-Eva is initially reluctant but then agrees after Lucas says that her father can be given free treatment in Britain.
-She is taken to Scotland for training at a country house, where she proves herself extremely capable at memory tests and a survival exercise.
+Eva coldly declines Romer’s offer, but returns home to find him there speaking with her father.
+Lucas tells her that he works for the British security services, and that Kolia worked for him and wanted Eva to also become a spy.
+War, he says, is imminent.
+Eva is initially reluctant but agrees after Lucas says that her father can obtain citizenship and free medical treatment in Britain.
+She goes to Scotland for training, where she proves herself extremely capable at memory tests, tradecraft, and a survival exercises.

-War breaks out.
-After Eva's training, Lucas tells her that they will be working in Belgium.
-In Ostend, Eva is part of a team fabricating fake news stories to be picked up by the Germans.
-During this period, Eva and Lucas become lovers.
-She is then selected to observe an operation in the fictitious Dutch border town of Preslo, but the operation goes wrong and results in the death of a Dutch intelligence officer and the capture of SIS officers by the German Sicherheitsdienst (SD-Security Service).
-This was based on the true events of the Venlo Incident.
+By the time Eva’s training ends, war in Europe has broken out.
+She is assigned to Lucas’ team in neutral Belgium, which fabricates fake news stories to be picked up by the Germans and influence their war effort.
+Lucas selects her to accompany him to observe an operation in the (fictitious) Dutch border town of Preslo, but things go wrong and two SIS officers are captured by the German Sicherheitsdienst (SD-Security Service).
+Back in London the following September, Eva’s testimony is key in clearing Lucas of any responsibility for the fiasco, and his team is selected to work in the still-neutral United States.
+On the eve of the reassignment, Eva and Lucas become lovers.
+They continue their affair in America, where Romer’s team is part of British activities to collect intelligence and provide information and misinformation to encourage the U.S. government and public to support the British war effort and ultimately enter the conflict.

+Part 1 concludes with an intercutting of the two story lines, with Eva and Ruth each embarking on an emotionally challenging field operation.